Nagasaki45/watson-streaming/README.rst

 .. code-block:: bash

-    watson_streaming  # And start talking
+    watson-streaming  # And start talking

 Using as a library